You arrive in my body in slow motion

 traces

-This shallow in the skull is where the most
+This shallow in the skull is where the road

 Your arms exposed to thorns are brushing